iamkirankumaryadav/Library/Statistics/Statistics.md

 ![Sample vs Population](Image/Sample.jpg)

+### Coefficient of variation

+- Measures `standard deviation` relative to the mean.
+- Used to compare the standard deviation of variables with significantly different means.

 ### 4. Z Score
 - `z` = ((`x` - `mean`) / `std`)
 - `x` : Data Points.